When does Parameter-Efficient Transfer Learning Work for Machine Translation?: Related Work

 Some of these methods have been compared in a controlled setting for English classification tasks \cite{pet} or only a single language pair (English and Romanian) for MT \cite{unified}. \citet{pet} test \peft{}s for various English classification tasks and observe that on the tasks with the smallest dataset sizes, \peft{}s outperform fine-tuning, but they do not conduct a control experiment varying dataset size and parent model for a single task as we do.
-Aspects of efficiency and scale in MT in terms of inference cost \cite{kasai2021deep,berard-etal-2021-efficient}, vocabulary size \cite{gowda-may-2020-finding} data \cite{gordon-etal-2021-data}, model size \cite{gordon-etal-2021-data,arivazhagan} and number of languages \cite{arivazhagan} have been explored.
-Other work aims to improve full FT for domain adaptation by mixing in different data \cite{chu-etal-2017-empirical}, regularisation \cite{miceli-barone-etal-2017-regularization} or many other methods \cite{chu-wang-2018-survey, survey}.
-However, none of these works study \peft{}s for MT, and we aim to fill this gap.